 This classic Bloody Mary recipe probably dates back to the 1920s.
 Ever since then, bartenders have been working to improve it, and there are some fantastic variations out there.
-Feel free to experiment with the measurements for Tobasco and Worcestershire sauce to get the levels of spicy and savory the way you like them.
+This is the simple, no-frills classic version of the recipe.

-Shake all ingredients together with a scoop of ice and strain into a tall glass.
+- Shake all ingredients together with a scoop of ice and strain into a tall glass.

 - Garnish with the celery stick and lemon wedge.